Scene Tracking Tips Every Writer Should Know About

-Pantsers and plotters seldom agree on the best way to write, but all want to create scenes that entice readers to devour their novels.
 Of all the techniques studied over the years, scene tracking is one of the best ways to turn wannabe-scenes into winners.

 What Is Scene Tracking?

 In its simplest form, scene tracking records essential beats and elements in a table, enabling writers to see the story’s flow and evaluate what needs improvement.
+Writers accomplish this amazing feat by using an off-the-shelf writing or spreadsheet app (e.g., Scrivener, Excel, Numbers or Google).

 How scene tracking is used varies based on each writer’s preference.

-- Pantsers can track scenes after they write.
+• Pantsers can track scenes after they write.

-- Plotters can use scene tracking to create detailed outlines.
+• Plotters can use scene tracking to create detailed outlines.

-- All writers can track to make sure each scene does its job.
+• All writers can track to make sure each scene does its job.

 Benefits of Scene Tracking

-Before you discount scene tracking because of what seems like extra work, consider books you’ve read that swept you away in a dream-like state, compelling you to read way past your bedtime — scenes that combined the best of characters, plot, theme, and structure.
+Before you discount scene tracking because of what seems like extra work, consider books you’ve read that swept you away in a dream-like state, encouraging you to read way past your bedtime — scenes that combined the best of characters, plot, theme, and structure.

 Now consider those days you don’t feel like writing.
 Need inspiration?
 Perhaps a prompt?
 How about a blank line posing a question you know needs answering?